-Similarly, another luxury Swiss watchmaker, Montblanc, has come out with the Summit Smartwatch, an iPhone and Android-compatible smartwatch in black stainless steel.
-Once again, the main draw of this watch is its refined design, as the smartwatch functionality is solid but not exceptional for a suggested retail price of $1,500.
+Another luxury Swiss watchmaker, Montblanc, has come out with the Summit Smartwatch, an iPhone and Android-compatible smartwatch in black stainless steel.

 It does include a heart rate monitor, altimeter, fitness tracking sensors, chronograph, and other apps for the traveler (including a voice translation function).
 We’ll admit, combining an AMOLED touchscreen watch face with a calfskin leather band is a cool blend of the classic and the modern.